viamrobotics/docs/docs/data/query.md

    ```

 1. Configure a new database user for the Viam organization's MongoDB [Atlas Data Federation](https://www.mongodb.com/docs/atlas/data-federation/overview/) instance, which is where your machine's synced data is stored.

+   {{< alert title="Warning" color="warning" >}}
+   If you or someone else in your organization have already created this user, the following steps update the password for that user instead.
+   Dashboards or other integrations relying on this password will then need to be updated.
+   {{< /alert >}}

    Provide your organization's `org-id` from step 2, and a desired new password for your database user.
    Your password must be at least 8 characters long, and include at least one uppercase, one number, and one special character (such as `$` or `%`):